Religious Leaders Support Raising the Minimum Wage

 Arise Chicago is very active in the coalition of 36 organizations, Raise Illinois, made up of community, business, faith, and labor organizations along with minimum wage workers and supporters that are committed to advocating for a raise to $10.65 an hour and tie it to inflation thereafter.

 The Raise Illinois coalition rented an entire Amtrak car for 69 religious leaders to hand-deliver a petition with 200 religious leaders signatures to all 180 Springfield legislators.
 The bill then passed out of Executive Committee and is gaining supporters.

 We invite religious leaders to add your name to list of hundreds of religious leaders who support the raise.
-Sign the Faith Leaders Petition.
+Click here to add your name!